Madisonville, Kentucky: History

 Madisonville was founded in 1807 and named for then-Secretary of State James Madison.
 It was named the seat of Hopkins County in 1808 and formally incorporated in 1810.

 Hopkins County and Madisonville were divided by the Civil War.
 Union supporters joined a regiment recruited locally by James Shackleford; Al Fowler recruited Confederate troops.
 The courthouse in Madisonville was burned by Confederates led by Gen. Hylan B. Lyon on December 17, 1864, as they passed through western Kentucky.
-While Kentucky remained a Union state, the policies imposed by Union armies in the area caused resentment and sparked sympathy for the Confederate cause.
+While Kentucky remained mostly in the Union, half the state had seceded at the Russellville Convention and was controlled by the Confederacy early in the war before being conquered by the Union.

 Farming was the major occupation in Hopkins County for most of the 1800s, with tobacco the leading crop.
 Around 1837 an outcropping of coal was discovered, and the first coal mine in the county opened in 1869.
 Mining did not become a major industry until the Louisville & Nashville Railroad pushed its line southward from Henderson through Madisonville and toward Nashville in 1870.

+Madisonville was home to schools for African Americans including Atkinson Literary and Industrial College.

+From 1892 to 1912 The Hustler, originally The Madisonville Hustler, was a newspaper serving Madisonville.

 By the early 1900s, Madisonville was a rail hub, coal mining center, and had a large tobacco market.
 This continued until the 1960s when manufacturing and service industries came to the area.

+Storms

 On November 15, 2005, a tornado ripped through the city, destroying some parts of it.
 The tornado began to form around 3:00 PM.
 The neighborhood near the Madisonville Country Club was greatly affected by the storm.
 The home of Madisonville resident and former Boston Celtics star Frank Ramsey was destroyed in the storm.
 Mayor Karen Cunningham ordered a curfew in parts of the city and declared a state of emergency.

 In January 2009, a severe ice storm hit Madisonville.
 Hopkins County and much of the rest of state of Kentucky were affected.
 Madisonville was placed under a curfew for the safety of the citizens.
 The storm was responsible for widespread power outages and damage to homes as well as trees.
 Many residents were without power for weeks, and tree limb clean-up took months to complete.
 Many out-of-state power companies assisted the local power companies to speed up the process of re-powering the town.